SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Speed: 5
 Seal Speed: 10

-Tags: Energy, Weapon, Utility
+Tags: Utility, Self, Creation

 Effects:
-You acquire a naginata or yari made out of fire.
+You acquire a Polearm from the standard Sword options in the Equipment section.
+You may then upgrade it using Artisan points equal to your Chakra Control \- 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second Sword in your other hand during the activation of this Technique.
+Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.

 It uses your ninjutsu rather than physical damage bonus.
 This weapon persists until you let go of it.
 Whenever someone is struck by your weapon they must pass a status roll or suffer burns equal to half its number of rolled dice.
-You may form handseals while holding this weapon.
+You may form handseals for Katon jutsu while holding this weapon.

 ### **Katon: Houyoku \- Fire Release: Phoenix Wings**